Leslie Jamison

 Leslie Sierra Jamison (born June 21, 1983) is an American novelist and essayist.
 She is the author of the 2010 novel The Gin Closet and the 2014 essay collection The Empathy Exams.
-Jamison also directs the non-fiction concentration in writing at Columbia University's School of the Arts.
+Jamison also directs the nonfiction concentration in writing at Columbia University School of the Arts.

 Early life

-Jamison was born in Washington, D.C. and raised in the Pacific Palisades neighborhood of Los Angeles.
-Her parents are Joanne Leslie, a nutritionist and former professor of public health, and economist and global health researcher Dean Jamison; Leslie Jamison is the niece of clinical psychologist and writer Kay Redfield Jamison.
+Jamison was born in Washington, D.C., and raised in the Pacific Palisades neighborhood of Los Angeles.
+Her parents are Joanne Leslie, a nutritionist and former professor of public health, and economist and global health researcher Dean Jamison; she is the niece of clinical psychologist and writer Kay Redfield Jamison.
 Jamison grew up with two older brothers.
-Her parents divorced when she was 11, after which Jamison lived with her mother.
+Her parents divorced when she was 11, after which she lived with her mother.

-Jamison attended Harvard College, where she majored in English, and graduated in 2004.
+Jamison attended Harvard College, where she majored in English and graduated in 2004.
 Her senior thesis dealt with incest in the work of William Faulkner.
-While an undergraduate, she won the Edward Eager Memorial Fund prize in creative writing, an award also won by classmate, writer Uzodimna Iweala.
+While an undergraduate, she won the Edward Eager Memorial Fund prize in creative writing, an award also won by her classmate, writer Uzodimna Iweala.
 Jamison was a member of the college literary magazine The Advocate and social club The Signet Society.

-Jamison then attended the Iowa Writers' Workshop, where she earned an MFA in fiction, as well as Yale University where she earned a Ph.D. in English literature.
-At Yale, Jamison worked with Wai Chee Dimock, Amy Hungerford, and Caleb Smith, submitting a dissertation entitled "The Recovered: Addiction and Sincerity in 20th Century American Literature" in May 2016.
+Jamison then attended the Iowa Writers' Workshop, where she earned an MFA in fiction, and Yale University, where she earned a Ph.D. in English literature.
+At Yale, she worked with Wai Chee Dimock, Amy Hungerford, and Caleb Smith, submitting a dissertation titled "The Recovered: Addiction and Sincerity in 20th-Century American Literature" in 2016.

 Career

 Jamison's work has been published in Best New American Voices 2008, A Public Space, The New York Review of Books, and Black Warrior Review.
+She was a 2024–2025 Cullman Center Fellow at the New York Public Library.

 Books

 Jamison's first novel, The Gin Closet, was published by Free Press in 2010.
 Jamison has described the book as the account of a "young New Yorker [who] goes looking for an aunt she’s never met...and finds her drinking herself to death in a Nevada trailer.
 They end up building a precarious but deeply invested life together, trying...to save each other’s lives."
-It received positive reviews by the San Francisco Chronicle, Vogue, and Publishers Weekly.
+It received positive reviews in the San Francisco Chronicle, Vogue, and Publishers Weekly.